RefMags/ruby_things/RB101/02_small_problems/02_pseudocode.md

 <!-- Casual -->
 Given an array of strings e.g array = ["Bob", "Dylan"] Create a new string
-Iterate through the array of string on by one
+Iterate through the array of string one by one
   - Save the first string as the first starting string.
   - For each iteration, add(concatenate) to the saved string.